supersymmetry-TEAM/DjangoRest-custom-authentication-example/README.md

-# django-rest-token-authentication-app
+# django-rest-custom-authentication-example

-this is quick api code for DjangoRest token authentication.
+this is example if custom authentication.

 The authentication.py file override override the .authenticate(self, request) method.